the-write-one/Git_Tutorial/README.md

 ## Logging into GitHub

 GitHub is a web application and online repository based on the Git version control system.
-The GitHub web application allows browsing existing repositories, and performing certain maintanence tasks in the browser, such as creating a new repository, cloning existing repositories, making simple file changes, committing the changes, merging into the source (or upstream) project using pull requests, etc.
+The GitHub web application allows browsing existing repositories, and performing certain maintenence tasks in the browser, such as creating a new repository, cloning existing repositories, making simple file changes, committing the changes, merging into the source (or upstream) project using pull requests, etc.

 To log into GitHub:
 1. Open the link [https://github.com/](https://github.com/) in your web browser.
-If are already signed in, proceed to the next section.
+If you are already signed in, proceed to the next section.
 2. To sign in, if you already have an account, choose **Sign In** from the top-left menu.
 3. Enter your user name and password, click **Sign In**.